 It’s our aim to help the world fill life with ethical adventure and part of that means buying responsibly.

-If you are planning your first hike in a populated area that you’re familiar with, in good weather, then don’t feel like you need to purchase lots of specialist outdoors equipment.
+If you are planning your first hike in a populated area that you’re familiar with, in good weather, then don’t feel like you need to purchase lots of specialist outdoor equipment.

-Go in comfortable active wear that’s suitable for the weather with a good pair of shoes and get outside.
+Go in comfortable activewear that’s suitable for the weather with a good pair of shoes and get outside.
 Once you’ve caught the outdoors bug, which I’m sure you will, then think about upgrading your gear.
+You can find out more in our guide to ethical outdoor gear.

 As mentioned above, consider taking these essentials on every trail, they don’t weigh much but they will keep you safe.
 Our advice, keep them stored together so they can’t be forgotten and you’re more prepared for last-minute adventures!